 Hang up a hood

 A cooker hood – that is.
-Not only will a large vent hood take the eye upwards (so make the room appear taller), but it will also provide a nice contrast between cabinets.
+Not only will a large vent hood take the eye upwards (so make the room appear taller), but it will also provide a nice contrast between cabinets when undertaking property renovations.
 A stainless steel version will also prove reflective, adding to the feeling of space.

 We hope the above has given you some food for thought for ‘expanding’ the kitchen in your new buy to let.
 None of the ideas above cost a fortune so they are well worth exploring and certainly, a kitchen that feels larger will always command a better yield than one which is cramped and uncomfortable.
 Now all you have to do is rethink the rest of the rooms…

-Alternatively, you can avoid all of the hassles that come with developing a property and invest in our two year UK property investment bond that pays out every 6 months.
+Alternatively, you can avoid all of the hassles that come with developing a property and invest in a new build property from just £134,995.

 We have always found that with property renovations, it is not always about going out and buying a new kitchen, spending thousands of pounds in the process.
 Some simple changes can add value and remember, the person buying a property will often be making an emotional design based on aesthetics.